Segebari/zug-music/README.md

-I apologize for missing that important feature.
-Here's an updated README for Zug Music that includes the ability to upload songs and sync lyrics:

 # Zug Music

 Welcome to Zug Music, a simple and elegant music-sharing website created using vanilla JavaScript.
 With Zug Music, you have the freedom to enjoy music the way you want, without any hassle.